-A “complete history” usually has with two parts.
+A “complete history” usually has two parts.
 The first part gets written on a form that you fill out while you wait to see the doctor.
 While you fill out the form, take time to think about everything you can remember that relates to your neck pain, and write it down.
 The more you can tell your doctor, the faster he or she can diagnose the cause and help relieve your pain.
 The second part of your history consists of questions being answered.
 Your doctor will ask you to describe when your neck pain began and the type of pain you possess.

 Examples of questions that might be asked include:

 - Have you increased your activity level?

 - Have you had an injury, or surgery, to your neck at any time?

 - Does the pain go down into your arms or legs?